skygenesisenterprise/company-website/README.md

 ## 🧭 Contribution Guidelines

-- All contributions must follow the [Internal Code of Conduct](https://server.skygenesisenterprise.com/code-of-conduct).
 - Please read the [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for detailed contribution instructions.
 - Use feature branches and submit Merge Requests via the internal Git platform.
 - Write tests for new features and bug fixes.